-We obtained and performed bulk RNA-seq of 7 pairs of primary and recurrent GBM tumors from 6 patients who were treated with standard chemoradiation followed by adjuvant TMZ and TTFields treatment and subsequently experienced tumor recurrence that was pathologically confirmed following either resection or biopsy.
-One patient had 2 separate recurrences located in 2 different locations (right and left occipital lobes).
-For comparison, we sourced an external dataset from the European Genome-phenome Archive (EGAC00001002176, RRID:SCR\004944) and accessed with the generous permission from Ilan Volovitz (30).
-This dataset is comprised of paired primary and current tumor tissues from 6 newly diagnosed GBM patients, treated with standard chemoradiation followed by adjuvant TMZ alone.
+We obtained and performed bulk RNA-seq of seven pairs of primary and recurrent GBM tumors from six patients who were treated with standard chemoradiation followed by adjuvant temozolomide (TMZ) and TTFields treatment and subsequently experienced tumor recurrence that was pathologically confirmed following either resection or biopsy.
+One patient had two separate recurrences located in two different locations (right and left occipital lobes).
+For comparison, we sourced an external dataset from the European Genome-phenome Archive (EGAC00001002176, RRID: SCR_004944) and accessed with the generous permission from Ilan Volovitz, Tel Aviv Medical Center, Tel Aviv, Israel (29).
+This dataset is comprised of paired primary and current tumor tissues from six patients with newly diagnosed GBM treated with standard chemoradiation followed by adjuvant TMZ alone.
 We processed the FASTQ data using the same pipeline as our bulk RNA-seq analyses.
-The resultant TPM data was then employed for a comparative gene expression analysis for EP3 and ZNF488.
+The resultant transcripts per million (TPM) data were then used for a comparative gene expression analysis for EP3 and ZNF488.

-Statistical Analyses
+Statistical analyses

-Statistical analysis was performed using GraphPad Prism 10 software (RRID:SCR\002798).
-All Student's t-tests were two-sided, and P values $\leq$ 0.05 (with 95% confidence intervals) were considered statistically significant for each specific statistical comparison (\P < 0.05. \\P < 0.01, \\\P < 0.001).
+Statistical analysis was performed using GraphPad Prism 10 software (RRID: SCR_002798).
+All Student t tests were two sided, and P values ≤ 0.05 (with 95% confidence intervals) were considered statistically significant for each specific statistical comparison (, P < 0.05; , P < 0.01; , P < 0.001).
 In cases of multiple comparisons, adjustments were made using one-way ANOVA.
-Continuous outcome data are presented as mean $\pm$ S.E.M.
-For mouse survival data, the Log-rank (Mantel-Cox) test was employed, with adjustments made based on groups.
-For all box and whisker plots, the whiskers are the minimum and maximum values, the lower and upper box edges the 25th and 75th percentage values, respectively, and the lines within the boxes the median.
+Continuous outcome data are presented as mean \pm SEM.
+For mouse survival data, the log-rank (Mantel-Cox) test was used, with adjustments made based on groups.
+For all box and whisker plots, the whiskers represent the minimum and maximum values; the lower and upper box edges represent the 25th and 75th percentage values, respectively; and the lines within the boxes represent the median.

+Study approval

-Study approval: All animal experiments were approved by the IACUC at the University of Southern California and the University of Florida and performed in compliance with all ethical regulations regarding animal research.
-For GSC and GBM tumor tissues, the study was approved by the IRB of the University of Florida and conducted in accordance with the Declaration of Helsinki ethical standards.
-Written informed consent was obtained from three patient at the initial diagnosis and at first recurrence following standard treatment for collection and immediate processing of fresh brain tumor samples at the time of surgical resection.
+All animal experiments were approved by the institutional animal care and use committees at the University of Southern California and the University of Florida and performed in compliance with all ethical regulations with regard to animal research.
+For GSC and GBM tumor tissues, the study was approved by the Institutional Review Board of the University of Florida and conducted in accordance with the Declaration of Helsinki ethical standards.
+Written informed consent was obtained from three patients at the initial diagnosis and at first recurrence following standard treatment for collection and immediate processing of fresh brain tumor samples at the time of surgical resection.